Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data

-Extra steps are taken to mitigate the effect of emission from the foreground elliptical galaxy that is lensing the high-z source, outputting lens-subtracted spectral cube and images.
-The pixels at the centre of the lensing galaxies show calibration artifacts in NIRSpec data, and the core has a bright point source.
-So, we flagged the pixels within a radius of 0\farcs1 to 0\farcs35 from the center of the lensing galaxy in the first step, depending on the instrument and wavelength.
-Because the extended emission of the lensing galaxy strongly contaminates the the high-z source, we further fit an elliptical S\'ersic model for the lensing galaxy and subtracted it from the data.
-This procedure removes most of the emission of the lensing galaxy, while the compact emission leaves a strong feature resembling the point spread function (PSF) in the lens-subtracted data, especially at short wavelength $\lambda<5$\,\micron.
+Because this is a galaxy-galaxy lens system and the foreground elliptical galaxy, functioning as the lens for the high-z background galaxy, contaminates the lensed Einstein ring strongly in the near infrared bands.
+We have taken several steps in data processing to mitigate the contamination from the foreground lensing galaxy emission and produce lens-subtracted spectral cube and images revealing the full extent of the emission from the background lensed galaxies.
+The pixels at the centre of the lensing galaxy show calibration artifacts in NIRSpec data, and the core has a bright point source.
+So, we flagged the pixels within a radius of 0\farcs25 from the center of the lensing galaxy in the first step.
+Because the emission of the lensing galaxy strongly contaminates the the high-z source, we further fit a model including an extended elliptical S\'ersic profil and a compact 2-D Gaussian profile, both convolved with the JWST point spread function (PSF)\footnote{The PSF is computed by using WebbPSF version 1.1.1}, for the lensing galaxy and subtract it from the data.
+This procedure removes most of the emission of the lensing galaxy, but the subtraction is not perfect and adds to the uncertainty in the vicinity of the lensing galaxy nucleus, especially at short wavelength $\lambda<5$\,\micron.